- When and how can I learn about new project teams?

 - Project teams are designed to be intellectually diverse – including students and faculty from different disciplines, students at different stages of their academic studies and external partners

-- Project teams range in size, typically involving between four and 12 team members including at least two faculty members
+- Project teams range in size, typically involving between five and 15 undergraduate and graduate student team members and at least two faculty/staff leaders

-- Projects generally last nine to 12 months, but some projects may last up to 16 months
+- Projects generally last nine to 12 months

 - Some teams start in the summer, others in the fall

 - Some projects may be multi-year, with students rolling off and on

 - Teams set their own schedule but generally meet at least once a week